mattarderne/rdrn.dev/writing/groupby1/_posts/2021-08-09-getting-into-data.md

 layout: post
 title: Getting into Data
 date: '2021-08-08 19:17:00'
-excerpt: "Rapid fire thoughts on transitioning from a technical role into data"
+excerpt: "Rapid fire thoughts on transitioning from a technical role into data.
+I’ve been asked frequently enough about making a transition into the Data Analytics space, aka my day job, that I thought it would be useful to combine my thoughts into a coherent post.
+This is a quick take on who this industry/job/role suits, what the skills required typically&nbsp; look like, and some background info on the industry as a whole.
+Note that this is oriented towards the Data Analyst / Analytics Engineer."
 exclude: false
 tags:
 - Data